zSnout/v5.zsnout.com/client/math/calculating-weekdays.md

 _Published by Zachary Sakowitz on December 7, 2021._

 Ever wondered what day your friend's birthday occurred, or whether the next July 4th will be a Thursday?
+You can calculate it using simple math, which you'll learn here!

 \toc